Bank of Hays

 Hays, Kansas · FDIC Cert #17769

-Bank of Hays is an FDIC-insured bank (Certificate #17769) with $354M in total assets and $305M in total deposits as of the Q2 2024 Call Report.
-Headquartered in Hays, Kansas, the bank maintains a Tier 1 capital ratio of 0.00% (Critically Undercapitalized) and a nonperforming loan ratio of 0.54%.
-BankHealthData assigns a composite Health Grade of C (59/100).
+This is the FDIC profile for Bank of Hays, an FDIC-insured bank (Certificate #17769) with $354M in total assets and $305M in total deposits per its most recent FDIC Call Report filing (Q2 2024).
+Headquartered in Hays, Kansas, the bank maintains a Tier 1 capital ratio of 9.54% (Well-Capitalized) and a nonperforming loan ratio of 0.54%.
+BankHealthData assigns a composite Health Grade of B (79/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 Bank of Hays (FDIC cert 17769) is a community bank — $354M in total assets, $305M in deposits, serving the Hays, Kansas area.
 Community banks make up the largest share of U.S. banks by count but a much smaller share by assets.

-Tier 1 capital ratio is not disclosed in the most recent Call Report — unusual but possible for new institutions or those filing under specific regulatory exemptions.
+Capital position is adequate: Tier 1 capital ratio of 9.54% meets the 8% well-capitalized threshold but does not provide substantial buffer above it.
+Adequate capital is regulatory-acceptable but leaves less room for absorbing unexpected losses.
 Asset quality is normal: non-performing loan ratio of 0.54% sits in the typical 0.5-2% range for healthy U.S. banks.
 Some NPL is unavoidable in any meaningful lending portfolio.
 Liquidity is comfortable: 38.7% of assets in liquid form — sufficient to cover meaningful deposit-outflow scenarios without forced asset sales.

 Profitability is solid: ROA of 1.31% sits at or near the 1% benchmark for healthy U.S. banks.
 Net interest income, fee income, and operating efficiency are all in workable shape.
-Health-score trend is mildly negative across recent quarters.
-Mild declines can reflect either specific quarterly events (large one-time provisions, deposit shifts) or the early stages of broader pressure.
-Bank of Hays carries a composite BankHealth grade of C (59/100) as of the 2024-06 Call Report filing.
+Health-score trend is essentially stable across the recent-quarters window — the typical pattern for established banks operating in steady-state mode.
+Bank of Hays carries a composite BankHealth grade of B (79/100) as of the 2024-06 Call Report filing.
 The grade combines capital ratios (Tier 1), asset quality (non-performing loans), liquidity, and profitability into a single signal.

 Source: FDIC BankFind API — Call Report data.